 - Evidence of patients / staff accessing extremist material online

 - Use of extremist or hate terms to exclude others or incite violence; writing or artwork promoting violent extremist messages or images

-Any staff member who is concerned that a patient is at risk of radicalisation or may have become radicalised must contact the Safeguarding Adults Team to raise this concern.
+Anyone, including members of the public or professionals/staff members who are concerned that a person is at risk of radicalisation or may have become radicalised must raise a Safeguarding concern, selecting the Psychological abuse type.

 Team members are available to: